acomagu/chatroom-go-v2/README.md

 ## More Detail?

-This library do only this:
+This library do only below:
 - Call function(Topic)
 - Pass messages to topic through pipes.